 Erectile dysfunction (ED) is a common condition for millions of men across the United States.
-ED is a sensitive topic that many men may not want to discuss, but there is no shame in the condition, and several treatments are available to assist in treatment.
-Viagra (sildenafil), Cialis (tadalafil), and Levitra (vardenafil) are commonly prescribed erectile dysfunction drugs.
+1 ED is a sensitive topic that many men may not want to discuss, but there is no shame in the condition, and erectile dysfunction treatment is available.
 Read on to learn more about the causes and symptoms of ED.
-1

 Understanding the Male Reproductive System

 Before erectile dysfunction is addressed, it is essential to understand how the male reproductive system functions.
 The penis, scrotum, testes, prostate, vas deferens, and seminal vesicles make up the male reproductive system components.
 These parts have to work in tandem for the proper functioning of the urinary and reproductive systems.
 When one part begins to malfunction, several conditions occur, including erectile dysfunction.

 When sexual stimulation is present, the brain and nerve endings work together to send nerve signals to the penis to relax.
 Once these nerve signals are sent, arteries and veins open up, increasing blood flow to the penis.
 This blood flow is locked in by supporting tissues and membranes, allowing a man to create and hold an erection.
 The testicles also release testosterone (a male sex hormone) during this time, determining when an erection happens and how firm it is.
 1 Once the stimulation is over or orgasm occurs, an erection subsides when the penis muscles tighten up and stop blood from flowing into the penis.